Skip Navigation

 • They are highly skilled, well-funded, and extremely coordinated.

-The funding and resources required for these advanced attacks mean that most APTs are state-sponsored or are nation-state threat actors themselves, supported directly or indirectly by world governments.
-This also means that APTs typically have political or economic goals—but that doesn’t mean that they exclusively target the public sector.
+The funding and resources required for these advanced attacks mean that most APTs are state-sponsored or are nation-state threat actors, supported directly or indirectly by world governments.
+This also means that APTs typically have political or economic goals—but that doesn’t mean they exclusively target the public sector.

 The most common APT targets